Trip Tips: Tour the dark side of Copenhagen's fairy tale

 For modern-day outlaws, you can visit Freetown Christiana, the former army barracks and city ramparts claimed by hippies during the 1970s.

-Move deeper into Christiana through a small forest to see huts by the water painted in rainbow colours and powered by DIY windmills.
+Move deeper into Christiana through a small forest to see huts by the water painted in rainbow colors and powered by DIY windmills.
 It feels like a trip back to the 1970s.

 Walking down the street with a beer in hand is perfectly acceptable, and Copenhageners will hang out with six-packs in the city's well-kept cemeteries, using them as parks.